 - The academic rigor of the student's college coursework

 - Optional for U.S. citizens/permanent residents: Professor/counselor recommendation

 What is the minimum GPA a transfer student must have to apply?

-If I am taking community college classes while I am in high school, do I apply as a freshman or as a transfer student?
+If I am taking community college classes while I am in high school, do I apply as a first-year or as a transfer student?

-If you take college classes before you receive your high school diploma, you will apply as a freshman.
+If you take college classes before you receive your high school diploma, you will apply as a first-year student.
 If you take college classes after you receive your high school diploma (separate from the summer session), you will apply as a transfer student.
-For a list of Frequently Asked Questions for freshman applicants, please visit whitworth.edu/cms/administration/admissions/prospective-freshmen/frequently-asked-questions.
+For a list of Frequently Asked Questions for first-year applicants, please visit whitworth.edu/cms/administration/admissions/prospective-freshmen/frequently-asked-questions.